-- They are restricted in width so as to not detract from the design of the original house. - They retain sufficient garden to the front so as to not erode the space to the front of the property. - Existing features (e.g. bay windows) are not harmed and original features are not obscured or lost and retained where possible. - 3.7.3.
-For most properties, (in particular semi-detached and terraced) any other form of front extension other than a porch is unlikely to be acceptable, as it may appear an overly prominent feature within the in the street scene.
+- They retain sufficient garden to the front so as to not erode the space to the front of the property. - Existing features (e.g. bay windows) are not harmed and original features are not obscured or lost and retained where possible. - 3.7.3.
+For most properties, (in particular semi-detached and terraced) any other form of front extension other than a porch is unlikely to be acceptable, as it may appear an overly prominent feature within the street scene.
 Small-scale forward extensions may be acceptable dependent on the visibility and prominence within street scene.
 Large detached properties set well back from the road usually have more scope for front extensions.
 A minimum of 21m should be retained to the facing windows across the street. - 3.7.4.
 The building line is considered a line formed by the fronts or sides of houses along a street.
 Each case is a matter of judgment.
 Some areas have a clear building line whereas others are more variable.
 Front extensions should normally be sited behind the building line, but this will be less important where there is no clear building line or where the houses are set well back form the road.
 Any development forward of the building line can have a significant effect on the appearance of the street, and will be resisted unless carefully designed and it can be demonstrated that it has a minimal impact on the street scene. - 3.7.5.
 Care should be taken to ensure that a forward proposal does not overshadow or have an overbearing impact on the habitable rooms of neighbouring properties. - 3.7.6.
 Front extensions may also affect your parking arrangements.
-A 5.5m driveway length should be retained between the garage doors and the highway (back of the pavement) to allow a car to sit on the driveway without causing obstruction to the highway and/or pavement.
+A 5.5m driveway length should be retained between garage doors and the highway (back of the pavement) to allow a car to sit on the driveway without causing obstruction to the highway and/or pavement.
 Equally, a distance of 6m should be retained between a front door and the back of the pavement to maintain appropriate parking.
+Further guidance on the required parking dimensions are available in the Council's Parking Standards SPD (February 2012), available on the Council's website.